This page was last updated: 11/30/2020

 Visit the Resources for Residents & Individuals page for more information.

-Trail and Beach Closures on Catalina
+Trail and Beach Closures and Openings on Catalina

 Visit the County FAQ page for more information about Shelter in Place as well as beach closures.